dgsrosa/OpenVPN_Server/README.md

 - The OVPN File will be generated in the same Path of ./Scripts folder.

-- If you want, Install Suricata you will have a silly alert when someone connects to your VPN.
-I will refine this.. add a callmebot notification also.
-Be patient.
+- If you want, Install Suricata IDS to inspect eth0.

+- I used "[Scapy](https://github.com/secdev/scapy): Python-based interactive packet manipulation library" for testing Suricata Rules.
+There is another branch created only for tests, "scapy-Suri-tests.py".

 TESTED AND WORKED ON: